Chapter 6 of Running a Family Office Under $100M

 Lord Abbett's research shows private credit typically yields 2–4% more than comparable public credit, largely because investors are compensated for lower liquidity.
 Hamilton Lane notes that even with rate cuts, forward SOFR rates suggest investors will benefit from 200–300 basis points of enhanced yield compared to the decade before 2022.

 The trade-off is illiquidity.
-Capital typically locked for 2–5 years.
+Capital is typically locked for 2–5 years.
 And credit risk is real—if borrowers default, you lose money.
-But for founders who can tolerate illiquidity (and having waited years for equity to vest, many can), it's worth understanding how this works.
+But for founders who can tolerate illiquidity (and many have waited years for equity to vest), it's worth understanding how this works.

-Access used to require $1M+ minimums.
+Access used to require a minimum of $1M+.
 That's changed.
-Platforms and BDCs (Business Development Companies) have opened up access at lower thresholds.
+Platforms and BDCs (Business Development Companies) have lowered access thresholds.
 Quality varies significantly, so diligence matters.

-I find private credit interesting because it behaves differently from public markets.
+Private credit is interesting because it behaves differently from public markets.
 In 2022, when both stocks and bonds dropped—the Bloomberg Global Aggregate Bond Index fell 16%—private credit kept paying because those loans didn't reprice with daily market sentiment.
-Founders I talked to during that period noticed the difference—their private credit income arrived steadily while everything else was volatile.
+Founders who held private credit during that period noticed the difference—their income arrived steadily while everything else was volatile.

 That's not an argument for or against it.
 Just an observation about how it behaves.